 Who’s who in the office?

 Maeve is the Director for 350Vermont.
 She works on soup to nuts: grassroots organizing, event planning, outreach, fundraising, and operations.
 Maeve’s academic background is in river science & engineering, and she completed a Ph.D. in Civil & Environmental Engineering at UVM.
 Although she is still involved with river projects in the Northeast, she also is a devoted mom, climate activist, yoga teacher, gardener, and bike commuter.

 Katherine Quaid, Assistant Director, email@example.com

-Katherine is the Assistant Director for 350Vermont.
-She recently moved here from her home state of Oregon and has a background in social justice philanthropy and grassroots fundraising.
-Katherine is excited to join the Vermont community and will be managing 350VT’s intern program and assisting in operations, fundraising, and communications.
-In her spare time, Katherine is learning pyrography, sugaring, and how not to fall while cross country skiing.
+Katherine moved to Vermont from her home state of Oregon and has a background in social justice philanthropy and grassroots fundraising.
+Katherine is excited to be a part of the Vermont community and manages 350VT’s intern program and communications and assists in operations and fundraising.
+In her spare time, Katherine is learning to sugar, ride a bike, and grow her own food.